 *Once American soldiers entered the war they were treated as equals by the British and French, and the tides rapidly turned in favor of the Allies.

-Discuss with a partner: why do you think these new weapons might have also made fighting/killing less personable than ever before?
+Discuss with a partner: Why do you think these new weapons made fighting/killing less personable than ever before?